energywebfoundation/origin-integration-example/README.md

 [Nest] 56219   - 09/04/2020, 10:30:17 AM   [NestApplication] Nest application successfully started +5ms
 ```

-Veriy that the server is accessible by opening http://localhost:3000 in your browser.
+Verify that the server is accessible by opening http://localhost:3030 in your browser.
 You should get a 404 error response.

 ### Origin SDK